Skip to content

 Dr. Giang Pham – Lab Director

-Lynn Nguyen – Operational Manager/Outreach Coordinator
+Lynn Nguyen – Operations Manager/Outreach Coordinator

 Lynn graduated from the University of California of Los Angeles and received her Bachelor of Science in Biochemistry.
 She had worked for a few biotech companies and her most recent position was a validation specialist at Bavarian Nordic.
 Lynn is thrilled to join the BDC team and she is looking forward to contributing her research experience to the team.